 Cocktails and music come together for nightlife in Salerno.
-In Via Roma, the busiest street of the city from 7pm on, you can’t miss the experience of enjoying a frozen mojito at 089, the coolest bar of the area (Via Roma, 51).
+In Via Roma, the busiest street in the city from 7 pm on, you can’t miss the experience of enjoying a frozen mojito at 089, the coolest bar in the area (Via Roma, 51).

-If you’re still feeling thirsty, why not grabbing one final cocktail in Calavera, a warm atmosphere right in the centre of the city, you’ll find quite unusual cocktails, competently prepared by the two owners and friends Diego and Antonino.
-Excellent fresh ingredients used.
+If you’re still feeling thirsty, why not grab one final cocktail in Calavera, a warm atmosphere right in the center of the city, you’ll find quite unusual cocktails, competently prepared by the two owners and friends Diego and Antonino.
+Excellent fresh ingredients are used.
 Drinks come along with cheese and cured meats tasting.

 After a couple of drinks, if you’re looking for a good place to party, Dolcevita is the best guaranteed night out.
 Good music and an amazing view on the Tyrrhenian Sea make this disco the most popular nightclub in Salerno, where you can even dance on the foreshore.